-This page is my complete review of Titan T-3 power rack.
-I'll tell you all the important things you need to know about it here.
-Features, options, pros, cons, uses, alternatives -- everything you need to consider when choosing the best power rack for your situation.
+In my in-depth review, I’ll cover all the important things you need to know about the Titan T-3 power rack here: Features, options, pros, cons, uses, alternatives — everything you need to consider when choosing the best power rack for your needs.

 To clarify, my focus is on Titan’s original rack: The T-3 Series power rack with 24-inch depth and 91⅛-inch height.